 - Agricultural or horticultural work

 - Delivery of newspapers, journals etc.

-- Shop work including shelf stacking
+- Shop work including shelf stacking.

 - Hairdressing salon

 - Office work

-- Car washing by hand in a private residential setting
+- Car washing by hand in a private residential setting.

 - In a café or restaurant

 - In riding stables

-- Domestic work in hotels and other establishments offering accommodation
+- Domestic work in hotels and other establishments offering accommodation.

-No 13 year old can work in any other category of work other than what is listed above.
+No 13-year-old can work in any other category of work other than what is listed above.
 They must not participate in any work that is on the prohibited employment list.
 Children aged 13 may be employed within the following hours:

-1 hour before school or up to 2 hours after school, but no more than 2 hours on any school day
+1 hour before school or up to 2 hours after school, but no more than 2 hours on any school day.
+But not before 7 am and after 7 pm.

 No more than 25 hours per week.

 Between 7am and 7pm, but no more than 5 hours a day